Law Enforcement Guide

 1. Email the liaison (above) from an official domain with subject line Case <ID> – Additional Evidence Request.

-2. Specify the exact materials required (e.g., original chat logs, tokenized PII rehydration, crypto transaction traces).
+2. Specify the exact materials required (e.g., original chat logs, encrypted contact field decryption, crypto transaction traces).

 3. Attach the signed request form or subpoena when applicable.